 The test is very simple, takes just a few seconds and is completely non-contact; there are no sudden puffs of air or light flashes.
 Any areas that may be unusual can then be measured and later repeat scans can be lined up with the original so that any changes can be seen and measured.

 The retina can be damaged by many common diseases like glaucoma, diabetes and age related macula degeneration.
 Damage to the retina can lead to visual impairment or even blindness.

 Using OCT we can pick up any problems at a much earlier stage, usually allowing you better treatment options and a better visual outcome.

-We continue to make significant investments to ensure that the very best technology is available to protect your eyesight now, and in the future.
-This test is not part of the NHS Eye Test but is performed as part of an Extended Eye Examination.
+This test is not part of the NHS Eye Test but is performed as part of our Extended Eye Examination.
+The cost, as an addition to your eye exam, is £45.00.